L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

+See Remark 5.14.1.1 showing that this conjecture can be deduced from Conjectures 2.1, 5.8, 7.1, 7.3 of the present paper.

+This partition is called the partition corresponding to an irreducible component.
+This construction defines a map $\pi_{m,i}: Irr(X(m,i)) \to \g P(i)$.
+See examples in Section 5.14.

+{\bf 2.3.2.
+Multiplicity.} Let $Z$ be an irreducible component of $X(m,i)$.
+By its multiplicity $\mu(Z)$ we mean its multiplicity in $X_S(m,i)$.

+{\bf Remark 2.3.3.} Let us give a model example of the notion of multiplicity for non-experts in algebraic geometry.
+Let us consider a scheme

+Spec $\n C[X,Y]/<Y^2-X^2+X^3, Y>$.
+We have: $Y^2-X^2+X^3=0$ is a singular cubic and $Y=0$ is a straight line passing through its singularity.
+Hence, the scheme has two points in its support: (0,0) (singularity) and (1,0).
+Their multiplicities in this scheme are 2 and 1 respectively.

+For another example, let us consider $X(4,1)$ from Example 1.4 (see [GL16], 9.15 for more details and explicit equations of $X(4,i)$ and their irreducible components).
+The set of its singularities $\Sing (X(4,1))$ is a plane (the reader should imagine the direct product of the above singular cubic, and a plane).
+The set $\{D(4,1)=0\}$ is a 3-dimensional cone in $\n P^4$ containing $\Sing (X(4,1))$.
+Hence, $X_S(4,2)$ has degree $3\cdot2=6$, and the plane $\Sing (X(4,1))$ has multiplicity 2 in it.
+It is the first of two irreducible components of $X_S(4,2)$.
+It is denoted by $C_{221}$, $m=4$ in A2.2.
+The second irreducible component of $X_S(4,2)$ has degree 4 and multiplicity 1, it is denoted by $C_{211}$, $m=4$ in A2.2.

+See also A2.1 for a method of explicit calculation of multiplicities, in terms of multiplicities of roots of some polynomials.

-{\bf Main conjecture 2.4.} For a fixed $i$ the set $Irr(X(m,i))$ does not depend on $m$ for $m\ge 2i$.
-Moreover, there exists an abstract set $Irr(i)$ and for any $m\ge 2i$ there exists an isomorphism of sets such that the following holds:
+{\bf Main conjecture 2.4.} For any $i\ge1$ and any $j=1,\dots,i$ there exist sets $Irr(i,j)$, and for any $m\ge i+j$ there exist canonical (see below for the meaning of this word) injective maps such that the following holds: